openwisp/openwisp-monitoring/README.rst

     GET /api/v1/monitoring/dashboard/?organization_slug=<org1-slug>,<org2-slug>&location_id=<location1-id>,<location2-id>&floorplan_id=<floorplan1-id>,<floorplan2-id>

-Another parameter that can be used is ``time``, which allows to specify the time frame or if you want to get general monitoring charts data for a specific date range then you can also add parameters ``start`` and  ``end`` to the API endpoint as shown below.
+Another parameter that can be used is ``time``, which allows you to specify the time frame, or if you want to get general monitoring chart data for a specific date range, you can add ``start`` and ``end`` parameters to the API endpoint as shown below.

 - ``1d``: returns data of the last day
 - ``3d``: returns data of the last 3 days